MaastrichtU-CDS/ids-healthai-patient-similarity-py/README.md

 # Patient similarity backend

 This repository contains the logic for the Federated Learning implementation through IDS for patient similarity with TNM data.
+Neural net training should also be possible :construction:.
+Different algorithm to collect stastics should be feasible to implement.
+This is a proof-of-concept.

 The code in this repository needs the [Federated Learning Data App](https://gitlab.com/tno-tsg/data-apps/federated-learning) combined with a [TSG Core Container](https://gitlab.com/tno-tsg/core-container) to work.